 I think that the reason these deplorable haters have been so far able to keep waving their signs and spewing just terrible, awful things is because "libtards" keep right on supporting their right to write those signs and say those things.
 We say hey, we may not agree with what you're saying, but we defend your right to say it.
 We say this even as they're calling us nasty libtard bitches.
 "Hang the bitch" and all the horrifying chants, and we're over here saying well, that's free speech.

-So, in sum, hi, I'm a nasty libtard bitch who is all in for Hillary, and I'm all done tolerating the haters.
+So, in sum, hi, I'm a nasty libtard bitch who is all in for Hillary, and I'm all done tolerating these ignorant fact-ignoring haters.
 Just so you know.
 That's where we're at, here.
-Because my bucket came up dry the last time I reached down for tolerance for the Trump supporters, the 3rd party people, and the "anyone but Hillary" and "never Hillary" peanut gallery.
+Because my bucket came up dry the last time I reached down for tolerance for the Trump fans, the 3rd party people, and the "anyone but Hillary" and "never Hillary" peanut gallery.
 This is important and you are blowing it.
 So if you say "Benghazi" to me one more goddamn time, here is what I'll be thinking of you: you are a gullible moron.